 Alternating electrical current is passed through a coil producing a magnetic field.
 When the coil is placed near a conductive material, the changing magnetic field induces current flow in the material.
 These currents travel in closed loops and are called eddy currents.
 Eddy currents produce their own magnetic field that can be measured and used to find flaws and characterize conductivity, permeability, and dimensional features.

-Used to detect surface and near-surface flaws in conductive materials, such as the metals.
-Eddy current inspection is also used to sort materials based on electrical conductivity and magnetic permeability, and measures the thickness of thin sheets of metal and nonconductive coatings such as paint.
+Used to detect surface and near-surface flaws in conductive materials, such as the metal.
+Eddy current inspection is also used to sort materials based on electrical conductivity and magnetic permeability, and measures the thickness of thin sheets of metal and non-conductive coatings such as paint.

 - Detects surface and near surface defects.